European Service Module: Initial design

-Roughly cylindrical in shape, the original American-designed Orion SM, like the CM, would have been constructed of Al-Li alloy (to keep weight down), and would have featured a pair of deployable decagonal solar panels, similar in design to the panels used on the Mars Phoenix lander.
-The panels, the first to be used on a U.S. crewed spacecraft (except for a 10-year period, the Soviet/Russian Soyuz spacecraft has used them since the first mission in 1967), would allow NASA to eliminate the need to carry malfunction-prone fuel cells, and their associated hardware (mainly liquid H_{2} tanks) in the SM, resulting in a shorter and more maneuverable spacecraft.
+Roughly cylindrical in shape, the original American-designed Orion SM, like the CM, would have been constructed of aluminium–lithium alloy (to keep weight down), and would have featured a pair of deployable decagonal solar panels, similar in design to the panels used on the Mars Phoenix lander.
+The panels, the first to be used on a U.S. crewed spacecraft (except for a 10-year period, the Soviet/Russian Soyuz spacecraft has used them since the first mission in 1967), would allow NASA to eliminate the need to carry malfunction-prone fuel cells, and their associated hardware (mainly liquid hydrogen tanks) in the SM, resulting in a shorter and more maneuverable spacecraft.
 Successful initial testing of an Orion solar array design using full-scale "UltraFlex wing" hardware was reported in October 2008.

-The Orion Main Engine (OME) was a 7500 lbf thrust, pressure-fed, regeneratively cooled, storable bi-propellant rocket engine to be made by Aerojet.
-The OME was an increased performance version of the 6000 lbf thrust rocket engine used by the Space Shuttle for its Orbital Maneuvering System.
+The Orion Main Engine (OME) was a 7500 lbf, pressure-fed, regeneratively cooled, storable bi-propellant rocket engine to be made by Aerojet.
+The OME was an increased performance version of the 6000 lbf rocket engine used by the Space Shuttle for its Orbital Maneuvering System.
 The SM Reaction Control System (RCS), the spacecraft's maneuvering thrusters (originally based on the Apollo "quad" system, but resembling that used on its predecessor, Gemini), would also be pressure-fed, and would use the same propellants.
 NASA believed the SM RCS would be able to act as a backup for a trans-Earth injection burn in case the main SM engine failed.